The Proud Trust is now operating digitally, as we make significant changes to how we operate in this time of international concern.

 Having completed the Manchester marathon and her 2nd degree kickboxing black belt, Emma is currently looking for her next sporting challenge.
 In her spare time she knits, crochets & bakes and would love to have more time to learn new skills and get more involved with craftivism.
 Emma has recently become President of the WI group which she established […]

-Geoffrey has been a trustee of the Proud Trust since 2016, having volunteered for LGBT charities for 20 years.
-He is also chair of one of the largest Home-Start charities in the UK (HOST).
-Formerly a member of the Greater Manchester Magistrates’ Advisory Committee and Community Panel Chair with the Youth Offending Service, he is now a member of the Independent Monitoring Board at HMP/YOI Thorn Cross.
+Geoffrey has volunteered for LGBT charities for over 20 years and became Chair of Trustees in 2020, having become a trustee in 2016.
+He has considerable experience of senior leadership in secondary education, including membership of governing bodies and supporting school development in the East Midlands and across the north of England.
+He is also Chair of one of the largest Home-Start charities in the UK (Homestart-HOST).
+Formerly a member of the Greater Manchester Magistrates’ Advisory Committee and Community Panel Chair with the Youth Offending Service, he is now Chair of the Independent Monitoring Board at HMP/YOI Thorn Cross and a magistrate in Greater Manchester.

-Nichola runs our Young Women’s Health Project and Wythshawe groups, and is a support worker with Fusion.
+Nichola is the Youth Work Coordinator on our Young Women’s Health Project, and is a support worker with Fusion.
 She is a larger-than-life character, full of love and laughter.
 As a local woman, Nichola embraces the lives of LGBT+ young people across Wythenshawe.
 Nichola strives to ensure the continual work with young lesbians, bisexual and pansexual women is fun and safe, and the young women gain a strong sense of belief and belonging.
 Nichola is a dedicated mother of a daughter and a proud owner of an old, blind rescue dog.

 Gordon is a youth worker who has worked in The Proud Trust since the beginning, and has worked in education and communities for over 30 years.
 Outside of work, he is an avid science fiction fan and includes films such as Alien, Marvel’s Endgame and Star Wars amongst his favourites.
 In addition, he enjoys reading and discussing philosophical topics and conspiracy theories – the truth of Area 51 is beneath our feet!